jwmcglynn/bazel-cpp20/README.md

 Then set it as a GitHub Actions Secret using the GitHub [Creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) instructions.

+See this template's code coverage report for an example: https://codecov.io/gh/jwmcglynn/bazel-cpp20

 ## Devcontainer

 To use the devcontainer, install the VSCode [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.